jaandrle/nodejsscript/docs/classes/s.child.ChildProcess.md

 });
 ```

-The `subprocess.stdout` property can be `null` if the child process could
-not be successfully spawned.
+The `subprocess.stdout` property can be `null` or `undefined`if the child process could not be successfully spawned.

 **`Since`**